Introduction To Standards Testing Laboratories’ Machinery Division

 STL found the original concept and pendulum design to be too limited.
 Developing a more automated lifting method, adding a functional braking mechanism to limit rebound strikes, and including angle adjustments on two axes resulted in violating the overall weight and geometry of the SAE pendulum arm.
 We believe that a more sophisticated test method is to accurately measure the speed of each impact and create a simple formula for each individual machine that properly calculates the impact energy.
 There are currently few of these machines in operation and, to our knowledge, none of them have identical pendulum center of gravity, center of percussion or moment of inertia.
 Calculating the properties of each pendulum and generating the true impact energy for a particular machine is the proper method for comparing results between the various machines in operation.
 Similar to tire rolling resistance machines, each individual machine is consistent and repetitive but no two machines have identical pendulum characteristics.
 Only by targeting the impact energy can test data from different machines be compared.
 Of course, in-house R&D would always be directly comparable since all tests would be run on the same machine.

-The STL machine is capable of drop angles as great as 176 degrees, striker angles of + 30 degrees on the X axis and + 42 degrees on the Z axis, pendulum end weight adjustable from 54 kg to 94 kg, and the STL machine includes your machine’s specific impact formula programmed into the machine’s laptop computer.
+The STL machine is capable of drop angles as great as 176 degrees, striker angles of +\- 30 degrees, pendulum end weight adjustable from 54 kg to 94 kg, and the STL machine includes your machine’s specific impact formula programmed into the machine’s laptop computer.
 Impact energy will be given for each impact.

 ROLLING RESISTANCE MACHINE for PC, LTR, and TBR TIRES----can be FORCE or TORQUE METHOD ---- or both